bmyerz/pogil-for-computer-organization/index.md

 * Bits and numbers
 * Memory organization of programs
-* Stored programs
+* Stored programs - uses the MIPS Architecture but could be adapted
-* Procedure calls
+* Procedure calls - uses the MIPS Architecture but could be adapted
 * Combinational logic
 * Adders and delay
 * Adders, shifters, multipliers